ZurichNLP/understanding-ctx-aug/pretraining/README.md

 We opt for the original Fairseq implementation for pre-training and use a Hugging Face tokenizer for preprocessing.
 Once pre-trained, we convert the model to Hugging Face for fine-tuning.

-## Steps to reproduce
+## Steps to Reproduce

 For simplicity, first create a symlink to the resources folder containing models and data directories.

-#### 1. Download Data
+### 1. Download Data

-We use the version of Bookcorpus collected by Shawn Presser (https://twitter.com/theshawwn/status/1301852133319294976).
+We use the version of [Bookcorpus collected by Shawn Presser](https://twitter.com/theshawwn/status/1301852133319294976).
 To download, run:

 ```bash
 bash get_data.sh
 ```

-#### 2. Prepare For Fairseq
+### 2. Prepare For Fairseq

 As preprocessing, we perform the following:
     - extract 'decent' looking sentences from each book and write them to train/validation splits